TheJumpCloud/jcapi-java/jcapiv1/docs/SystemusersApi.md

 <a name="systemusersPost"></a>
 # **systemusersPost**
-> Systemuserreturn systemusersPost(contentType, accept, body)
+> Systemuserreturn systemusersPost(contentType, accept, body, xOrgId)

 Create a system user